Umary2019/html-first-landingpage-template/README.md

 ---

-## 🎁 Peer Feedback (Variable Reward)
+## 🎁 Peer Feedback

 After submitting your page:

 - You’ll receive feedback from at least **two classmates** chosen at random.
-- A few standout pages will be showcased at the start of the next session (surprise reward!).
+- A few standout pages will be showcased at Across Geekink Socail Media

 ---